50 YEARS AGO

 • A new civic organization has been born in this city; and it has been christened “The Independence Social Club.”
 The avowed purpose of the club is “To develop the Christian character and usefulness of its members; and to improve the social, spiritual, mental, and physical condition of the young people.”
 Board members are: Lowell M. Hildebrand, Procter Kerr, F.C.
 Child, C.J.
 Walden, E.T.
 Hinkel, A.F.
 Guibert, W.H.
 Phipps, J. Allen Prewitt, A.O.
 Tate, E.P.
 Burton, D.J.
 Krahl, I.A.
 Smith, A.J.
 Bundschu and William Schowengerdt.

-Page 2 of 2 - • The Independence Chapter of the U.D.C. celebrated the birthday anniversary of Robert E. Lee.
+• The Independence Chapter of the U.D.C. celebrated the birthday anniversary of Robert E. Lee.
 In addition to several talks about his life and character, the group bestowed Confederate Crosses of honor to old veterans of the “Lost Cause.”
 Three were there to receive their decorations, J.E.
 Mundy of Oak Grove, who enlisted as a member of Colonel Shanks regiment when he was 13; Marcus Fristoe of Oak Grove, who enlisted at 16, and James R. Williams, who served in the Texas Cavalry and recently came to this city and lives on Kansas Street.

 – Jillayne Ritchie